 Suicide Risk and Prevention for Kentucky Nurses

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will demonstrate an awareness of the prevalence of suicide among the general population and Kentucky nurses, and strategies for suicide prevention, including:
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will demonstrate an awareness of the prevalence of suicide among the general population and Kentucky nurses and strategies for suicide prevention.
+Specific learning objectives to address potential knowledge gaps include

 - Recognize the impact of suicide among the general population and among nurses.